sandesh2526/java-prep/Things.md

 ### Inheritance

-Inheritance is process by which one object can inherit properties of other object.
-One class can inherit the other using the extends keyword.
+Inheritance is process by which one class can inherit properties of other class.
+In java one class can inherit the other class's properties using the extends keyword.
 If we have a class named 'SimpleHouse' and another class named 'Mansion', we want the mansion to have all the methods that a simple house will have and we will add additional utilities to it then we can just do so by inheriting those methods from the 'SimpleHouse'.
 In java we can simply write "Mansion extends Simple house"

 ### Polymorphism